Skip to main contentSkip to Table of Contents

 In 2020, the Payment Integrity Information Act of 2019 (PIIA) became law.
 The PIIA repealed the prior statutory regime and established new requirements concerning federal agency obligations to prevent, identify, and annually report on improper payments (e.g., payment of incorrect amount, duplicate payment).
 There are, however, some differences.
 For example, unlike its predecessors, the PIIA establishes a monetary threshold for “significance” determinations, requires agencies to post improper payment reports on their respective websites, tasks OMB with developing PIIA guidance for agencies, and requires OMB to create a centralized website for agencies’ improper payment reports concerning OMB-designated “high-priority” programs.

-Because OMB has not yet issued implementing guidance under the PIIA, the contours of agencies’ reporting and/or assurance obligations remains unknown.
-Nonetheless, the Access Board can definitively state that, based on the PIIA’s statutory definition of “significance,” the agency had no programs/activities at significant risk of improper payments in FY 2023.
+Because OMB has not yet issued implementing guidance under the PIIA, the contours of agencies’ reporting and/or assurance obligations remain unknown.
+Nonetheless, the Access Board can definitively state that, based on the PIIA’s statutory definition of “significance,” the agency had no programs/activities at significant risk of improper payments in FY 2025.

 Debt Collection Improvement Act of 1996 (DCIA)

 The Access Board pursues the collection of delinquent debt.
-When it does have DCIA-covered accounts that have been past due for more than 120 days, these debts are referred to the U.S. Treasury for collection.
+When the Access Board does have DCIA-covered accounts that have been past due for more than 120 days, it refers these debts to the U.S. Treasury for collection.

 Prompt Payment Act of 1982